 In 1980, there were over 2,200 murders in New York City.
 Last year, in 2017, there were less than 300.
 Other types of crime had dropped dramatically too.
 NYC today is, per capita, one of the safest cities in the United States.
-So what happened?
+So what happened and what the heck does this have to do with our self image?

 In 1984, the mayor of NYC instituted what came to be called the ‘Broken Windows’ program, focusing on policing and correcting minor crimes in the belief that today’s petty larcenist would become tomorrow’s drug dealer and gang member.
 It worked.
 They began by cleaning up graffiti, mostly in the subways.
 All the stations and trains had existing graffiti painted over.
 They even had graffiti stations between the public platforms.
 A train could be ‘tagged’ at one platform, and the graffiti painted over before that train arrived at the next platform.